TeleBASIC Reference Guide

 * COLOR(a, b) Changes the colours of the terminal

-* COS(n) Returns the cosinus of a specified value n in radians
+* COS(n) Returns the trigonometric cosine of the angle n (in radians)

 * CSNG(n) Convert a specified value n to a single precision number